PabloAsekas/OrderMedia/README.md

 It also supports:

 - LivePhoto: if a `.heic` or `.jpg` file is a LivePhoto, the application will move and rename the video.
 Compatible video formats: `.mov` and `.mp4`.
-- Aae files: sometimes, Apple photos (like Portrait photos) export a `.aae` file with metadata related to the Portrait effect.
-The application will move and rename the file.
+- Aae files: sometimes, Apple photos (like Portrait photos) export an `.aae` file with metadata related to the Portrait effect.
+The application will move and rename the file too.
 - Xmp files: For raw media files, sometimes there is a sidecar file with `.xmp` extension.
 This file contains metadata about the photo.
     - The application will move and rename the file.
     - The application will get the Created date from the file and not the raw file.
+It is like this because when you update the date of a raw file, it doesn't update the main file, it changes the XMP file.
-- WhatsApp media:  if you share a photo or video from the iPhone to the Mac with AirDrop, the file will be called `PHOTO-yyyy-MM-dd-HH-mm-ss` or `VIDEO-yyyy-MM-dd-HH-mm-ss`.
+- WhatsApp media:  if you share a photo or video from the iPhone to the Mac with AirDrop, the file will be called `PHOTO-yyyy-MM-dd-HH-mm-ss`, `VIDEO-yyyy-MM-dd-HH-mm-ss` or `GIF-yyyy-MM-dd-HH-mm-ss`.
 The application will extract the created date from this name and perform the classification.
+It will also add the extracted date to the metadata of the photo so every other program will detect it automatically.

 ## Configuration